Take the FIRST Tech Challenge!

 The youth registration process includes the parent signing an online FIRST HQ Consent and Release form on behalf of the student (<18 years of age).
 Once this is completed, the Coach can electronically accept the student onto the team.
 This process enables the coach to create an electronic Team Roster which is turned in when the team checks in at an event.

-In cases where a student is unable to register electronically due to lack of internet access or an undue burden, FIRST will not require registration in the Youth Registration System and the youth may submit a paper copy Consent and Release Form.
+In cases where a student is unable to register electronically due to a lack of internet access or an undue burden, FIRST will not require registration in the Youth Registration System and the youth may submit a paper copy Consent and Release Form.
 The parent should contact the Lead Coach/Mentor of their child’s team to request a paper copy of the FIRST Consent and Release Form.
 The Lead Coach/Mentor should then contact FIRST in Michigan FTC at tammy@firstinmichigan.org, who will review the request and provide additional direction.
 Coaches will need to collect and mail (First Class) original paper forms directly to FIRST in Michigan prior to the student’s participation in an event.

 Inviting additional coaches/mentors to your team.